Durian Fruit - Nutrients, Health Benefits, Uses And More

 The durian trees are native to Brunei, Indonesia and Malaysia.

-Durian is called the "King of fruits" in Southeast Asia and is produced in a variety of sizes and colors.
+Durian is called the "King of fruits" in Southeast Asia and is produced in a variety of sizes and colours.

 The mature fruit has an overpowering smell considered by most as revolting and disgusting; almost garbage like.
 The taste is a mixture of avocado, cherimoya/custard apple, vanilla powder, garlic, heaps of onion powder, and banana, all rolled into one.

 It can best be described as “tastes like heaven, smells like hell.”

 Durian can be consumed in various stages of ripeness.
 The seeds are edible too by boiling, frying or roasting, though they are bland in taste.

 The flesh of the durian fruit is used to flavour Southeast Asian dishes both salty and sweet.

 Thailand is the biggest exporter of durian and has been known to the Western world for about 600 years.

 The flesh of the durian fruit is high in sugar content mainly as sucrose and fructose.
 It also contains excellent amounts of vitamin C, thiamine, riboflavin, pyridoxine and the essential amino acid tryptophan.

 Durian is rich in fibre and contains good amounts of the minerals manganese, magnesium, copper and iron.